 Again, such a requirement is therefore subject to the other stringent requirements above.
 It simply does not make sense for the PH Act to go to such lengths to protect the rights of an individual against an unfair or unjust requirement to be vaccinated in the context of a public health order but for those same checks and balances not to apply to blanket directions made under s362B of the same Act.
 This is a misuse of the Act, potentially for the purposes of avoiding said checks and balances.
 The intention of the Minister in this regard is irrelevant; good intentions do not render actions lawful.

-So, after all of that, here I am, being asked to implement a Government mandate for my staff to be vaccinated which seems to be based only on an ill-thought out Mandatory Vaccination Direction.
+So, after all of that, here I am, being asked to implement a Government mandate for my staff to be vaccinated based on a public health order which has questionable legality.

-Even if there was a public health order or direction for my staff to be vaccinated made on the basis of the PH Act, that direction flies in the face of both;
+Even if there was a public health order or direction for my staff to be vaccinated made on the proper basis proposed in the other sections of the PH Act, that direction flies in the face of both;

 The primary piece of federal health legislation (the BSA), which it is inconsistent with; and

-The enabling legislation itself (the PH Act); the checks, balances and safeguards in which it completely ignores.
+The enabling legislation itself (the PH Act); the checks, balances, and safeguards in which it completely ignores.

 In addition to these issues, there are further statutes which you are asking us to breach on your behalf.